lyarenei/jellyfin-plugin-listenbrainz/README.md

 So for some data, the plugin reaches out to MusicBrainz.
 Turning this integration off does not have an effect on the plugin functionality, but the plugin will naturally be limited in what can be sent to ListenBrainz.
-Most users will leave this on, but if you wish this integration off, you can do so.
+Most users will leave this on.

 ##### Data pulled from MusicBrainz
 This section describes what data are currently pulled from MusicBrainz and why.

 ###### Recording MBID
 ListenBrainz only links to MusicBrainz with recording ID, but Jellyfin only stores track ID.
-These are not the same values unfortunately.
 With this integration off, the plugin simply cannot provide the ID, so ListenBrainz cannot link your listen to an entry in MusicBrainz.
-However, ListenBrainz may try to infer the recording ID from the other provided data.
+ListenBrainz may try to infer the recording ID from the other provided data though.

 ###### Full artist credit
-Sometimes, multiple artists collaborate on a track/song.
+Sometimes, multiple artists are credited for a track.
-While there can be multiple artists in metadata, the format is not standardized, so in some cases, Jellyfin may recognize a single artist as two separate artists.
+While track metadata allows storing multiple artists, the format is unfortunately not standardized.
+Because of that, Jellyfin may recognize a single artist as two separate artists.
-Having to deal with multiple artists is one problem, but another problem is how to properly credit all of them for the track/song.
+Having to deal with multiple artists is one problem, but another problem is how to properly credit all of them for the track.
-Usually, metadata managers will write such full artist credit string in a separate field, but then again this is not standardized and not recognized by Jellyfin either.
+Usually, metadata managers will write such full artist credit string in a separate field, but this is not standardized and not recognized by Jellyfin.

-To avoid these issues, the plugin gets the full artist credit and correct joinphrases from MusicBrainz.
+To work around this, the plugin gets the full artist credit and correct joinphrases from MusicBrainz.
-With this integration off, the plugin will simply send only the first artist (usually the album artist).
+With this integration off, the plugin will send only the first artist (usually the album artist).

 #### Alternative listen recognition
 The plugin has two distinct approaches for recognizing listens.
 The `PlaybackStopped` approach and `UserData` approach.